-We do this by encouraging and upholding.

-A Culture of Belonging We include and accept each other, treating others as we would expect to be treated ourselves.
-We show maanakitanga (hospitality) to everyone We have friendship groups but not friendship cliques We show kindness, care, compassion, forgiveness, encouragement and empathy with our words and our actions We look out for and support each other and the school We have a sense of Tūrangawaewae (acknowledge our past, the present and this place) We wear our uniform correctly and with pride A Culture of Honour We honour God and each other through our words and actions We always tell the truth We do not swear, use unwholesome or crude language or words We honour and respect the school environment, buildings and equipment We honour and abide by the school rules and expectations We acknowledge and take ownership of our actions We demonstrate maturity, respect and responsibility N A Culture of Resilience We give our best in all we do We have a growth mindset, giving things a go!
+The school atmosphere / culture must honour the commands to "Love God with all your heart, soul and mind and Love your neighbour as yourself" Matthew 22: 37-39 we do this by encouraging and upholaing A Culture of Belonging We include and accept each other, treating others as we would expect to be treated ourselves.
+We show maanakitanga (hospitality) to everyone We have friendship groups but not friendship cliques We show kindness, care, compassion, forgiveness, encouragement and empathy with our words and our actions We look out for and support each other and the school We have a sense of Tūrangawaewae (acknowledge our past, the present and this place) We wear our uniform correctly and with pride A Culture of Honour We honour God and each other through our words and actions We always tell the truth We do not swear, use unwholesome or crude language or words We honour and respect the school environment, buildings and equipment We honour and abide by the school rules and expectations We acknowledge and take ownership of our actions We demonstrate maturity, respect and responsibility A Culture of Resilience We give our best in all we do We have a growth mindset, giving things a go!
 We are resilient We encourage each other in all we undertake We pray for and support each other in difficult times